 3. It’s affordable – I think affordability is relative but in comparison to actual tile, the installation of peel and stick backsplash is very inexpensive.

 4. It’s easy to clean – these peel and stick vinyl sticker backsplashes are really easy to wipe clean.
+I don’t know for certain that they are water-resistant but they do wipe down really easily.

 5. Easy to install – I’ve installed lots of temporary wallpaper and this was the easiest to install.
 Probably because it was in the smallest space but it went up in just two hours and I worked all alone.